Prior to updating our website we went looking for ideas – from our competitors.

 MINIMUM ORDER: As with any legitimate service business we simply must charge a minimum to come to your home.
 Because we offer more than just cleaning windows (fans and chandeliers) we have a DOLLAR minimum, not a minimum number of windows.

-During the Sale Week our minimum charge is $100.
-That would be either 28 sides (28 exterior, 14 inside and out or some in/out combination) or a combination of windows, fans and a chandelier.
+During the Sale Week our minimum charge is $115.
+That could be either 30 exterior, or 15 inside and out , or some combination of windows, fans and a chandelier.

-Our minimum charge during anytime other than the Sale Week is $120 – (30 exterior, 15 inside and out or some in/out combination) or a combination of windows, fans and a chandelier.
+Our minimum charge during anytime other than the Sale Week is $130 – That could be either 30 exterior, or 15 inside and out , or some combination of windows, fans and a chandelier.

 HOW OFTEN: We are frequently asked how often people have their windows cleaned.
 Our Semi Annual Neighborhood Sale Week is based on the fact that outside windows rarely stay clean longer than 6-7 months.
 Inside windows on the other hand, can be cleaned as seldom as once each year.
 For our customers who truly love to have clean windows this is what we recommend: Have us clean the exterior whenever we offer the Sale Price to your neighborhood, and clean then interior every OTHER time.
 By doing so you will save a great deal of money, not to mention having clean windows all year long.